bekk/bekk-christmas/post/react/draft-back-to-basics.md

 Now that you're an expert on transpiling, let's set it up!

 Babel is configured using presets.
-There are two presets that we're interested in, babel-preset-env and preset-react, which we need to install.
-For Babel to work at all we also need to install the core-library.
+There are two presets that we're interested in, `babel-preset-env` and `preset-react`, which we need to install.
+For Babel to work at all we also need to install the `core-library`.
 Lastly, for Webpack to be able to talk to Babel during its bundling process, it needs babel-loader.
 We won't dive into Webpack loaders in this article, but essentially what you need to know is that Babel is configured using presets and babel-loader is what helps Webpack use Babel.

 Now go ahead and run: